Introduction

 Pregnancy

-You should inform your doctor if you are pregnant (or suspect you may be).
+You must tell your doctor if you are pregnant (or think you might be).

-You should not take Acovil during the first 12 weeks of pregnancy and should not take it at all from week 13, as its use during pregnancy may cause harm to your baby.
-If you become pregnant while taking Acovil, inform your doctor immediately.
-A suitable alternative treatment should be changed before planning a pregnancy.
+Do not take Acovil during the first 12 weeks of pregnancy and do not take it at all after the 13th week, as it may cause serious harm to your baby.
+If you become pregnant while taking Acovil, tell your doctor immediately.
+A switch to a suitable alternative treatment should be made before planning a pregnancy.

-You should not take Acovil if you are breastfeeding.
+Do not take Acovil if you are breast-feeding.

-You may feel dizzy while taking Acovil, which is more likely to occur when you first start taking Acovil or when you start taking a higher dose of Acovil.
-If this happens, do not drive or operate tools or machinery.
+You may feel dizzy while taking Acovil, which is more likely to happen when you start taking Acovil or start taking a higher dose of Acovil.
+If this happens, do not drive or operate tools or machines.

 Acovil contains sodium